efwoods/VTA/README.md

  6. If you are adding new functionality to your app in the back end with new services, make sure to add these services in `app.js`

 ## Changing the Front End
+You can change the look and feel of your chatbot on the website by making changes to `app.css` which is located in the folder `~/VTA/public/css`
+  - Note `app.css` is commented for ease-of-use

 ## Changing the Back End
+You can change the functionality of your chatbot by making changes to `app.js`. `app.js` is located in the folder `~/VTA`.
+- Note the process of creating new functionality is optional and complex.
+By reading the following notes you can find a deeper understanding of how the services interface with the backend script, `app.js`
+- `app.js` will first initialize all services based on the declaration of these services in the `.env` file.
+- Beginning on line 123 the body of the input will be parsed for regular expressions
+- The `payload` is the variable which holds the user input and returns output to the front end of the chatbot
+- The Backend works in tandem with the assistant service.
+  - To select a function inside of `app.js` such as listing topics when a user asks "What can I ask?" you must first set a context variable inside the assistant dialogue such that the variable `data.context.action.lookup` is set to a value that triggers the if-else statements beginning on line 271
+   - action context variables can be set with the following in your assistant service inside a dialogue node: `variable: action value: {"lookup":"list_topics","append_response":true}
+   - in the above example, changing "list_topics" to any constant located on line 64 to 66 will enter a new function inside the if statement on line 271.
+   - You can add new else statements to the if statement on lin 271 to create your own functionality of the back end.
+This functionality is driven by the user input on the front end into the assistant dialogue tree which will map to an intent which sets a context variable.
+This context variable is added to the payload automatically and sent to the backend where the if statement on lin 271 is triggered which triggers the desired function.
+   - The context actions are cleared on line 559 and the payload context action is cleared on line 562
+   - It is critical when adding your own function to send the data back to the front end using `callback(null, data)`
+- Logging is implemented beginning on line 186
+- Note Spellchecking requires the following:
+  1. uncommenting line 37 of `app.js`,
+  2. installing the proper node modules (using nodehun),
+  3. making the proper edits in `Analyze_Sentence_for_Errors.js`,
+  4. uncommenting the block comment from 216 to 228
+  5. uncommenting line 240
+  6. updating `package.json` to include nodehun.
+  - This functionality when enabled will allow for spellchecking of user input and will display possible alternatives to misspelled words if any are detected.
+  - For simplicity, this functionality has been disabled.

 ## Changing the Assistant Dialogue Tree
 Please view the Assistant Tutorial located here: [Assistant Tutorial](https://github.com/efwoods/Tutorials/blob/master/Assistant.md)

 ## Changing the Discovery Service
 Please view the Discovery Tutorial located here: [Discovery Tutorial](https://github.com/efwoods/Tutorials/blob/master/Watson-Discovery/Watson-Discovery-GUI(Tooling).md)